-Next, we evaluate the minimal density of vehicles to guarantee a full connectivity among vehicles without any data fragmentation in the middle of the data propagation.
-We assume that the vehicles are randomly distributed on a 10 km long road.
-The number of vehicles is increased from 40 to 520 to experiment with diverse densities.
+40 to 520 to experiment with diverse densities.
 For each density, the simulation is performed 100 times to generate various traffic situations.
 For each simulation run, we check for the full connectivity among the entire propagation range.
 In other words, the full connection is achieved if the data propagation is successfully completed over a set of vehicles without any fragmentation during the propagation.
 We count the total number of the full connections among 100 runs for each vehicle density.

-Fig. 1.10 shows the number of full connections according to density and data transmission ranges.
+Fig. 1.12 shows the number of full connections according to density and data transmission ranges.
 The data transmission ranges of 250 m, 300 m and 350 m are used.
-We can see that at least 200 vehicles per 10 km for 350 m transmission range, 240 vehicles for 300m transmission range and 280 vehicles for 250 m transmission range are required to achieve about 80% of full connectivity under the assumption of a single broadcast.
-Thus, in a sparse traffic, we should allow vehicles to re-broadcast the same regional message a few times to prevent any data fragmentation.
+We can see that at least 200 vehicles per 10 km for 350 m transmission range, 240 vehicles for 300 m transmission range and 280 vehicles for 250 m transmission range are required to achieve about 80% of full connectivity under the assumption of a single broadcast.
+Thus, in sparse traffic situations, we should allow vehicles to re-broadcast the same regional message a few times to prevent any data fragmentation.

-Fig. 1.10.
+Fig. 1.12.
 The number of fully connected links among 100 simulation runs according to density and data transmission range in the two-directional data propagation.